IAEA-NSDDNetwork/AME-NUBASE-viewer/README.md

 ## Change history

 #### 2022-06
 New features are added, like doing a simple arithmetic calculation based on an input expression, e.g., 77CO-75NI-2*n for Q(B-2N) of 77Co.
-See the updated instruction for details.
+See the updated instruction (in the program window) for details.

 #### 2021-10
 A simple instruction is included in the program and can be popped out by clicking on the "?" mark on the program window